Connect with us

 “In this regard, and to ensure that the implementation of the programme is not derailed any further, I direct and order that The National Treasury and the ministry responsible for Housing move to Parliament a revision to the legal requirement in respect to the Housing Fund Levy to make the contribution voluntary, with immediate effect.”

-Under the Finance Act 2018, workers were supposed to contribute to the National Housing Development Fund a 1.5 per cent of their basic monthly salary – capped at Sh5,000 a month, with the employers obligated to match each worker’s contribution.
+Under the Finance Act 2018, workers were supposed to contribute to the National Housing Development Fund 1.5 per cent of their basic monthly salary – capped at Sh5,000 a month, with the employers obligated to match each worker’s contribution.

 The government was seeking to raise Sh57 billion annually from 2.5 million workers to finance the National Housing Development Fund, which is meant to aid the construction of 500,000 affordable houses countrywide in five years.

-Deductions of the levy were to take effect on May 9, 2019, but lobby groups such as Central Organisation of Trade Unions (Cotu), Consumer Federation of Kenya (Cofek) and the Federation of Kenya Employers (FKE) successfully challenged the levy in court, saying it would raise the tax burden for workers and employers.
+Deductions of the levy were to take effect on May 9, 2019, but lobby groups such as the Central Organisation of Trade Unions (Cotu), the Consumer Federation of Kenya (Cofek), and the Federation of Kenya Employers (FKE) successfully challenged the levy in court, saying it would raise the tax burden for workers and employers.

-The Presidential directive comes at a time when the government is preparing to make the first allocation of homes under the much hyped affordable housing scheme – which has so far attracted over 265,000 Kenyans.
+The Presidential directive comes at a time when the government is preparing to make the first allocation of homes under the much-hyped affordable housing scheme – which has so far attracted over 265,000 Kenyans.

 Under the rules governing the fund, the lowest paid workers, earning less than Sh14,999 per month, (2.62pc of Kenya’s formally employed workforce) will qualify for social housing – with homes selling for about Sh500,000.